alvincjin/Niagara/README.md

 ## CQRS & Event Sourcing

 With the distributed guarantees of Exactly Once Processing, Event Driven Services supported by Apache Kafka become reliable, fast and nimble, blurring the line between business system and big data pipeline.
-CDC(Chang Logs Capture) to stream the database changes from logs to Kafka State Store.
+CDC(Chang Data Capture) is an approach to stream the database changes from binlogs to Kafka State Store.